 Festive and pregnant?
 How to eat safely, and well, these holidays

-With the festive season upon us, the Royal Women’s Hospital Dietitian Julia Zinga has developed an easy-to-read food safety guide, focusing on pregnancy.
+With the festive season upon us, Julia Zinga, a dietitian at the Women's, has developed an easy-to-read food safety guide, focusing on pregnancy.

 All members of the family are encouraged to get familiar with this simple guide.

 Take care to make sure food is properly refrigerated.
 These steps work well:

 - take a cooler bag or esky to transport perishable items from the shops to your home